- 1 Can a landlord evict you without going to court in Illinois?

 Protections for renters in Chicago If you fall behind on rent due to Covid-19, your landlord must explain your rights in writing.
 Your landlord then has 7 days to figure out a rent payment agreement with you.
 If you can’t come to an agreement, the landlord can file an eviction.

-Can I be evicted in the winter in Illinois?
+Can you be evicted in winter in Illinois?

 Winter evictions are possible, so long as the standard eviction procedure is followed.
 In most of Illinois, there are no winter restrictions at all.
 If you receive a proper notice of eviction from your landlord, you have five days to pay or leave.
 Expect to be removed the day that the temperature hits 16 degrees.